-1 could volunteer for campaign on earned vacation or leave time without being considered to have 2 made contribution).
-Accordingly, the Committee is not required to report the provision of the 3 proposed volunteer services as in-kind contributions to your campaign.
-4 This response constitutes an advisory opinion concerning the application of the Act and 5 Commission regulations to the specific transaction or activity set forth in your request.
-6 See 52 U.S.C. § 30108.
-The Commission emphasizes that, if there is a change in any of the facts 7 or assumptions presented, and such facts or assumptions are material to a conclusion presented in 8 this advisory opinion, then the requestors may not rely on that conclusion as support for its 9 proposed activity.
-Any person involved in any specific transaction or activity which is 10 indistinguishable in all its material aspects from the transaction or activity with respect to which 11 this advisory opinion is rendered may rely on this advisory opinion.
+1 proposed activity.
+Any person involved in any specific transaction or activity which is 2 indistinguishable in all its material aspects from the transaction or activity with respect to which 3 this advisory opinion is rendered may rely on this advisory opinion.
 See 52 U.S.C.
-12 § 30108(c)(1)(B).
-Please note that the analysis or conclusions in this advisory opinion may be 13 affected by subsequent developments in the law including, but not limited to, statutes, 14 regulations, advisory opinions, and case law.
-Any advisory opinions cited herein are available 15 on the Commission's website.
-16 17 18 On behalf of the Commission, 19 20 21 Caroline C. Hunter Chair
+4 § 30108(c)(1)(B).
+Please note that the analysis or conclusions in this advisory opinion may be 5 affected by subsequent developments in the law including, but not limited to, statutes, 6 regulations, advisory opinions, and case law.
+Any advisory opinions cited herein are available 7 on the Commission's website.
+8 On behalf of the Commission, 9 10 11 12 Caroline C. Hunter Chair 13